tuneinsight/lattigo/drlwe/README.md

 #### 2.iii.a Collective Key-Switching
 The parties perform a re-encryption of the desired ciphertext(s) from being encrypted under the _ideal secret-key_ to being encrypted under the receiver's secret-key.
 There are two instantiations of the Collective Key-Switching protocol:
-- Collective Key-Switching (CKS), implemented as the `drlwe.CKSProtocol` interface: it enables the parties to switch from their _ideal secret-key_ _s_ to another _ideal secret-key_ _s'_ when s' is collectively known by the parties.
+- Collective Key-Switching (KeySwitch), implemented as the `drlwe.KeySwitchProtocol` interface: it enables the parties to switch from their _ideal secret-key_ _s_ to another _ideal secret-key_ _s'_ when s' is collectively known by the parties.
 In the case where _s' = 0_, this is equivalent to a collective decryption protocol that can be used when the receiver is one of the input-parties.
-- Collective Public-Key Switching (PCKS), implemented as the `drlwe.PCKSProtocol` interface, enables parties to switch from their _ideal secret-key_ _s_ to an arbitrary key _s'_ when provided with a public encryption-key for _s'_.
+- Collective Public-Key Switching (PKeySwitch), implemented as the `drlwe.PKeySwitchProtocol` interface, enables parties to switch from their _ideal secret-key_ _s_ to an arbitrary key _s'_ when provided with a public encryption-key for _s'_.
 Hence, this enables key-switching to a secret-key that is not known to the input parties, which enables external receivers.

 While both protocol variants have slightly different local operations, their steps are the same:
-- Each party generates a share (of type `drlwe.CKSShare` or `drlwe.PCKSShare`) with the `drlwe.(P)CKSProtocol.GenShare` method.
-This requires its own secret-key (a `rlwe.SecretKey`) as well as the destination key: its own share of the destination key (a `rlwe.SecretKey`) in CKS or the destination public-key (a `rlwe.PublicKey`) in PCKS.
+- Each party generates a share (of type `drlwe.KeySwitchShare` or `drlwe.PublicKeySwitchShare`) with the `drlwe.(Public)KeySwitchProtocol.GenShare` method.
+This requires its own secret-key (a `rlwe.SecretKey`) as well as the destination key: its own share of the destination key (a `rlwe.SecretKey`) in KeySwitch or the destination public-key (a `rlwe.PublicKey`) in PKeySwitch.
-- Each party discloses its `drlwe.CKSShare` over the public channel.
-The shares are aggregated with the `(P)CKSProtocol.AggregateShares` method.
+- Each party discloses its `drlwe.KeySwitchShare` over the public channel.
+The shares are aggregated with the `(Public)KeySwitchProtocol.AggregateShares` method.
-- From the aggregated `drlwe.CKSShare`, any party can derive the ciphertext re-encrypted under _s'_ by using the `(P)CKSProtocol.KeySwitch` method.
+- From the aggregated `drlwe.KeySwitchShare`, any party can derive the ciphertext re-encrypted under _s'_ by using the `(Public)KeySwitchProtocol.KeySwitch` method.

 #### 2.iii.b Decryption
 Once the receivers have obtained the ciphertext re-encrypted under their respective keys, they can use the usual decryption algorithm of the single-party scheme to obtain the plaintext result (see [bfv.Decryptor](../bfv/decryptor.go) and [ckks.Decryptor](../ckks/decryptor.go)).